jyoti786J/Group62comps38f/README.md

 ### Delete

-- Users can delete tasks they no longer need through the delete interface.
+Users can delete tasks by following these steps:

+1. Navigate to the task you want to delete.
+2. Click on the "Delete" link associated with the task.
+3. Confirm the deletion when prompted.

 ********************************************